Aabdi22k/Dayjs-App/README.md

-# Dayjs App
+# Simple Date/Time Widget

-Simple Time, Date, and Location App with day js and npm can include Light and dark mode in the future.
+Simple Website that shows the date, time, and location.
+Can add Dark and light mode in the future